Christmas Around the Poplar Cottage, 2025

 THE POPLAR COTTAGE

 Happy holidays!
 Today we wanted to show you around the Poplar Cottage, all decked out for Christmas.
-Well not decked out so much as lightly dressed.
-If you’ve ever decorated a small house for the holidays, you know it’s a balance: festive, but not crowded.
+Well not decked so much as lightly dressed.
+If you’ve ever decorated a small house for the holidays, you know it’s a balancing act.
+Festive, but not crowded.
 Cozy, but not cluttered.
-This year we leaned into simple decor with just enough detail to make the house feel special for our family of 5… without overwhelming it.
+This year we embraced simple decor with just enough detail to make the house feel special for our family of 5… without overwhelming it.
 Have a look around our holiday home…

-door mat, garland + oliday trees, pots (kindly gifted from Pottery Barn!)
+door mat, garland + holiday trees, pots (kindly gifted by Pottery Barn!)

 A Simple Holiday Exterior